Are you a recreational biker looking for new trails to explore? Fort Wayne’s biking trails offer cyclists fun and fitness while exploring the city.

 Salomon Farm Loop

-Two sections of the Pufferbelly Trail have been constructed: 4.6 miles from Washington Center Rd. north to Life Bridge Church and 1.9 miles from Lawton Park north to Lima Rd. and Ice Way.
-Additional sections of this trail will be complete in 2020 and 2021, eventually extending 13 miles from the northern edge of Allen County south to connect with the Rivergreenway downtown.
+Two sections of the Pufferbelly Trail have been constructed: 4.75 miles from Washington Center Rd. north to Life Bridge Church and 2.25 miles from Lawton Park north to Lima Rd. and Ice Way.
+Eventually, this trail will extend from the northern edge of Allen County south 13 miles where it will connect with the Rivergreenway located downtown.
 This trail is unique, as it's one part of a State Visionary Trail which, upon completion, will stretch 80 miles and run Pokagon State Park in Angola to Ouabache State Park in Bluffton.
-Pufferbelly Trail Map

 Franke Park Trails